 What region or what trip impacted you the most?

-For its beauty, Greenland – specifically the southern west and east coasts.
+For its beauty, Greenland – specifically the south west and east coasts.
 I’ve crossed Greenland on skis and sailed around it.
 It changed me because I saw nature with such divine beauty, so untouched by human beings, so savage yet so beautiful.
-Through my years of travelling I have learnt to never take nature for granted.
+Through my years of travelling, I have learnt to never take nature for granted.